-How to choose outdoor furniture – everything you need to know
+How to choose outdoor furniture - 8 things to consider before buying garden furniture, according to experts

 Get your garden prepped for warmer days with this essential guide from the experts

-No matter how adept you may be at interior design, it’s common to falter when stepping into your garden.
-Learning how to choose outdoor furniture is a skill that, once mastered, will transform this space.
+No matter how adept you may be at interior design, it’s easy to fall short when it comes to your garden.
+But learning how to choose outdoor furniture is a skill that can transform this space into your very own outdoor oasis.

 How to choose outdoor furniture